Frederick Adolph Wolf: Legacy

 Wolf taught courses ranging from mycology to bacteriology to forest pathology – teaching students from several different departments across N.C.
 State University.
 Given the range of his curriculum and the variety of students and scheduling conflicts, Wolf was known for his incredibly informal teaching environment.
 It was often seen that students brought sandwiches to the courses that he held during the lunch hour while he passed around a brewed coffee pot.
 Under his direction, thirty students obtained graduate degrees in mycology at Duke University – many of whom he stayed connected with within their professional careers.
 Before he retired from teaching in 1954, he was made a James B. Duke professor.
-An archive of his full list of work and contributions can be obtained from the Department of Botany, Duke University in Durham, NC.
+An archive of his full list of work and contributions can be obtained from the Department of Botany, Duke University in Durham, North Carolina.

 Wolf's legacy also stands with his role as a charter member of both the American Phytopathological Society, for which he was elected a Fellow in 1968 and the Mycological Society of America.
 He was also a member of several other professional societies, including the American Association for the Advancement of Science, the Botanical Society of America, the British Mycological Society, the Torrey Botanical Club, and the North Carolina Academy of Science.
 Wolf also served as the president of the North Carolina Academy of Science.
 In 1965, James Sanford, the Governor of North Carolina, presented Wolf with the honor of the North Carolina Gold Medal for devoting "a great measure of his scientific talents and gifts" to research.
 In 1970, Wolf was selected as one of Tobacco International's Men of the Year.

 Frederick Adolph Wolf continued in active research up until one year before his death at his home in Durham on November 7, 1975.
 His name was recently commemorated in the Pezizales genus Wolfina, based on the type species W. aurantiopsis (Ellis) Seaver.1937.